-Alas, the Saab 9-5 is no more, a victim of the financial crisis and subsequent overall mayhem in the automotive industry.
+Alas, the Saab 9-5 was a victim of the financial crisis and subsequent overall mayhem in the automotive industry.
 It's really too bad because the 2010 model got a significant update that really made this midsize luxury sedan worthy of serious consideration.
-Of course, this carried over into the 2011 model as well, it's final year of production.
+Of course, this carried through the 2012 model, it's final year of production.

 Based on the same underpinnings as the Buick LaCrosse and Regal, the redesigned 9-5 further enhanced its fun-to-drive personality, slickened its exterior design, upgraded its interior and added additional features while keeping it cheaper than the competition.
 Yes, there's a lot to like.

-The newer 9-5s are available in Turbo4, Turbo4 Premium, Turbo6 XWD and Aero models.
+The last-generation 9-5s can be found in Turbo4, Turbo4 Premium, Turbo6 XWD and Aero models.
 Under the hood of the Turbo4 is a turbocharged 2.0-liter four-cylinder engine that's good for 220 horsepower and 258 pound-feet of torque.
 While front-wheel drive is standard on the Turbo4, used models can be found with either a 6-speed manual transmission or the optional 6-speed automatic.

 The other turbocharged engine is a 2.8-liter V6 that pumps out a robust 300 horsepower and 295 pound-feet of torque.
 This engine is paired with all-wheel drive and a standard 6-speed automatic transmission, resulting in a sure footed luxury sedan with plenty of gusto, while still managing decent fuel economy (17 mpg city and 27 highway - above average for an AWD sedan).